Quantum complexity in gravity, quantum field theory, and quantum information science

 \subsection{Operationalism and resource theory}

-Brown and Susskind suggested that complexity controls a resource useful in operational tasks~\cite{Brown:2017jil}.
-Let $\rho$ denote an arbitrary quantum state of a system $S$; $\mathcal{C}(\rho)$, the complexity of $\rho$; and $\mathcal{C}_{\rm max}$, the greatest possible complexity of $S$.
-Define the \emph{uncomplexity} of $\rho$ as the gap $\mathcal{C}_{\rm max} - \mathcal{C}(\rho)$.
-Uncomplexity serves as a resource in quantum computation: consider running a quantum computation on an $n$-qubit register.
-The optimal input state is the zero-complexity state $| 0\rangle^{\otimes n}$.
+The authors of~\cite{Brown:2017jil} suggested that complexity controls a resource useful in operational tasks.
+Let $\rho$ denote an arbitrary quantum state of a system $S$ and let $\mathcal{C}_0(\rho)$ denote the exact circuit complexity of $\rho$: the least number of basic operations required to prepare $\rho$.
+Let $\mathcal{C}_{\rm max}$ denote the greatest possible complexity of any state on $S$.
+For an $N$-qubit system, $\mathcal{C}_{\rm max}\sim2^N \, $.
+Define the \emph{uncomplexity} of $\rho$ as the gap $\mathcal{C}_{\rm max} - \mathcal{C}_0(\rho)$.
+Uncomplexity serves as a resource in quantum computation.
+For example, consider running a quantum computation on an $n$-qubit register.
+The natural starting point is the zero-complexity state $| 0\rangle^{\otimes n}$.
 It serves analogously to clean scrap paper on which we write scratchwork when performing classical computations.

 Brown and Susskind conjectured that one can define a resource theory for quantum uncomplexity~\cite{Brown:2017jil}.
-A \emph{resource theory} is a simple, information-theoretic model for any context in which agents are restricted to perform only certain operations.
+A \emph{resource theory} models scenarios in which agents are restricted to perform only certain operations.
 For example, in the resource theory of entanglement, agents can perform only local operations and classical communications (LOCC).
-The allowed operations are called \emph{free}, being modeled as costing nothing.
+The allowed operations are called \emph{free}, and are modeled as costing nothing.
 Anything not free is a \emph{resource}; it may be consumed to enable an operational task.
 In the entanglement theory, for instance, entangled states are resources.
 Agents may consume a maximally entangled pair of qubits to teleport quantum information, using LOCC.